MarcinMM/Dungeon-Dweller/README.markdown

 * Change DecorGraphic from using multiple Tilemaps to a new version of DungeonTilemap that draws multiple tiles, per suggestion [in this post](http://codesquares.com/post/multilayering_terrain_randomization_old_todo_discovery#disqus_thread).
 * Consolidate usage of x/y vs tileX/tileY.
 I really need automagic setters and getters on any entity with a location so I can fully work in tiles rather than absolute X/Y.
 * Consolidate tile mess - right now we have solids arrays, walls objects, corner objects; need some unified way of managing this for pathfinding.
 I think I need 3 arrays: WALKABLE, SOLID, CORRIDOR.
 There's just too much overlap between corridor carving and walkables.
+* Diagonal movement.
+Do we really need this?

 *UI*